randall-coding/solr-acorn/tutorial.md

 `acorn logs -f solr`

 ## Configure Solr
-To ssh into your new server run:

-`acorn exec solr bash`
+To ssh into your new server run: `acorn exec solr bash`

-And select the first container to ssh in.
+Then press 'enter' to select the first container to ssh in.

 For detailed instructions on working with your Solr server see the [getting started](https://solr.apache.org/guide/solr/latest/getting-started/introduction.html) and [configuration](https://solr.apache.org/guide/solr/latest/configuration-guide/configuration-files.html) documentation